hutchcodes/hutchcodes.github.io/about.md

 permalink: /about/
 ---

-I develop applications using Angular, ASP.Net MVC and SQL hosted on AWS by day, and in my free time I develop apps for Windows Phone and Windows 10 as well as web apps hosted in Azure.
+I'm a Senior Developer at Ontuitive and a Microsoft Azure MVP.
+I've has been developing line of business applications for 15 years primarily in the Microsoft Stack, and have a passion for writing clean, scalable code and sharing what I've learned with others.

 I also help run the [Casco Bay .Net User Group](http://www.meetup.com/CascoBayNUG/)

-I will blogging about technology, software development and anything else that moves me.
+I will be blogging about technology, software development and anything else that moves me.
 I’ll largely focus on Microsoft products because that’s what I use day to day, but I will occasionally provide uninformed comments about other technologies…

 You can contact me at (recruiters may want to read <a href="http://hutchcodes.net/the-perfect-job/" >this</a> first)